calyston/aloha/README.md

 # Aloha - Project 1

-This is my Aloha project.
-This is a project on creating a single web page based on a pre-existing design.
+A mobile-first e-commerce web page.

+### Installation Instructions

+Download this project and then run on a local server of your choice (Mozilla Firefox is recommended for best results).

-Technologies used:
+### Technologies used:

-HTML, CSS, Javascript ES6.
+HTML, CSS, JavaScript, Flickity (https://flickity.metafizzy.co/).

-Personal Learnings:
+### Personal Learnings:

-Increased ability at using flex and CSS and organising HTML, as well as practicing Javascript.
+Developed my ability in using HTML and CSS, as well as learning and practicing Javascript.

-Written by Christine Lyston
+#### Written by Christine Lyston

 Date: 24.01.2020